- Hidden Crosses at Istanbul Archaeological Museum

 - Byzantine Ruins on the Istanbul Archeology Museum Walkway

-The pathway between Topkapi Garden Park and Gülhane Park offers a free tour of Byzantine ruins.
+Previously, the pathway between Topkapi Garden Park and Gülhane Park offered a free tour of Byzantine ruins.
 Three areas contain a smattering of hidden crosses, demonstrating the cross’s importance to Byzantine believers.
-This walking tour includes items inside the museum’s courtyard, which is found on my YouTube channel, Exploring with Nakhati Jon.
+I documented what was formerly there, and now they are redoing this walking area.
+My videos preserve what was formerly there, which are found on my YouTube channel, Exploring with Nakhati Jon.

-I have placed a google map marking the numerous spots within the Archeology Museum’s courtyard and outside the entrance.
-This write focuses on the external area of the museum.
+I have placed a Google Map marking the numerous spots within the Archaeology Museum’s courtyard and outside the entrance.
+This write focuses on the museum’s exterior.

-As one comes from the Topkapi area, the ruins on one’s right, despite being scattered along the wall of the Archeology Museum, offer a glimpse into Byzantine history.
-Of particular interest is a Constantine-era sarcophagus deteriorating under the elements of nature.
+As one approaches from the Topkapi area, the ruins previously on one’s right, scattered along the Archaeology Museum wall, are shown in the video.
+Now they are redoing this area (pic below).
+Of particular interest is a Constantine-era sarcophagus, deteriorating in the elements, currently in its new place.

 Near the entrance on this side is a Byzantine stone with a Hare (Rabbit).
 The hare represented fertility in Roman art and Rebirth in Byzantine depictions.
 The marble image sits upside down near the path.